yigitcicek/renovate-runner/README.md

 1. Create a new project to host the runner
 2. Configure credentials using CI variables
-3. Create a new `master` pipeline that includes this project's template
+3. Create a new `main` pipeline that includes this project's template
 4. Set up a schedule to run the pipeline regularly

 ## Create a new runner Project